What is the soy checkoff?

 The soybean checkoff works to improve farmers’ profit potential through marketing and promotion, production research and educational efforts.
-At the state level, the Kentucky Soybean Board focuses on challenges and opportunities faced by Kentucky soybean farmers.
+The Kentucky Soybean Promotion Board is the Qualified State Soybean Board (QSSB) that administers the soy checkoff program at the state level for Kentucky’s soybean farmers.
+The Board focuses on challenges and opportunities faced by Kentucky soybean farmers.

-KSB allocates a large portion of its operating budget each year to production research.
+KSPB allocates a large portion of its operating budget each year to production research.
 This research helps leverage state and federal funds for research at Kentucky universities.
 Some are long-term, ongoing projects for which funds are renewed annually and other projects that are brought before the board for consideration focus on new facets of soybean research.
-Projects range from our soybean rust hotline and early notification system to work with poultry litter, from glyphosate-resistant weed strategy research to the study of soybean vein necrosis and other diseases.
-One researcher is even studying the effects of beneficial bacteria in soybeans and how that bacteria may help fix nitrogen, which can improve yield while decreasing inputs.
-Learn more about current projects being funded here.
+Learn about current projects being funded here.